Laura Ainsworth

 Laura Frances Ainsworth (1885–1958) was a British teacher and suffragette.
-She was employed by the Women's Social and Political Union and was one of the first suffragettes to be force-fed.
+She was employed by the Women's Social and Political Union (WSPU) and was one of the first suffragettes to be force-fed.
 She left the WSPU in 1912 in protest at the ejection of the Pethick-Lawrences, but continued to work for women's suffrage.

 Life

 Ainsworth was born in Blything in Suffolk in 1885, and she was brought up in Salisbury.
 She became a teacher but decided in 1909 to become a full time worker for the Women's Social and Political Union (WSPU) in 1909.